 On Sundays and Mondays, 10 am to 7 pm

 El Prado is easily the most famous museum in Madrid, hence why you save the best for last!
-8600 paintings dot the place that range from the 18th century neo-classical sculptures to some of the most famous paintings in Europe including:
+8600 paintings dot the place that ranges from the 18th century neo-classical sculptures to some of the most famous paintings in Europe including:

 Las Meninas and The Triumph of Bacchus by Velazquez.